Provident Financial Services (PFS)

 Founded in 1839 and serving communities across New Jersey, Pennsylvania, and New York, Provident Financial Services (NYSE:PFS) operates a regional bank providing commercial, residential, and consumer lending alongside wealth management and insurance services.

-Provident Financial Services doesn’t pass our quality test.
-We’re hunting for superior stocks elsewhere.
+Provident Financial Services doesn’t fulfill our quality requirements.
+We’re on the lookout for more interesting opportunities.

 Why There Are Better Opportunities Than Provident Financial Services